JeremyVanderMotte/JeremyVanderMotte/README.md

 ### :man_technologist: About me :

-I'm a 27 years old learning developer.
+I'm a 28 years old developer.
-I'm a member of 19 school in belgium (login : jvander-). 🇧🇪
+I'm a member of 19 school in belgium (login : jvander-). 🇧🇪 Now working for a media company.

 ---